dean456/HumanKeypointAnalysis/README.md

 # HumanKeypointAnalysis
-A tool gallery for human keypoint analysis
+A tool for human keypoint analysis